wercker-labs/wercker-blog/source/posts/2013-06-19-Introducing-our-new-add-app-flow.md

 Let us know what you think, as we always welcome more feedback.

-As always, signing up for wercker is [free and easy]((https://app.wercker.com/users/new/).
+Signing up for wercker is [free and easy]((https://app.wercker.com/users/new/).